Samic8/samdawson.dev/src/articles/least-effort-feedback.md

 date: "2020-05-26"
 ---

 A few months ago I added a feedback textbox to the bottom of every article.
-I wanted to know when finds there way to an article do they solve their problem.
+I wanted to know when someone finds there way to an article do they solve their problem.

 I think the textbox was too much effort, who has the time to fill out feedback when they have a problem to solve.
 I didn't get any responses from this.